Copyright: Copyright for Teaching

 The copyright conditions governing digital copies are the same as the copying conditions governing paper publications.

-When scanning / uploading print material to UCD’s Blackboard environment or UCD Intranet consider these points:
+When scanning / uploading print material to UCD’s VLE environment or UCD Intranet consider these points:

 1. Check if copying /scanning in digital format is allowed.
 The ICLA has made the following lists available for checking purposes: